SeniorMobileDeveloper/video_portal/client/README.txt

 The app is mostly responsive, but I didn't have the chance to test it extensively in different devices.

+Tested in Chrome and Firefox.
+Couldn't test it on IE.

 To do's:

 Add bundler.